 So, after bankruptcy, can I get financing for another car?

 Yes, you can get financing for another car if you can afford it.
 Remember, in most cases, your credit score will improve after your bankruptcy has been completed.
 Since your eligible debts will disappear in bankruptcy, creditors are more likely to give you another chance by extending credit.
-As a Chicago bankruptcy lawyer, I have successfully helped hundreds of clients restore and improve their credit after filing bankruptcy over the last two decades.
-I few simple steps, and you will be on your way to good credit again.
+As a Chicago bankruptcy lawyer, I have successfully helped hundreds of clients restore and improve their credit after filing for bankruptcy over the last two decades.
+In a few simple steps, and you will be on your way to good credit again.

 You have the right to file bankruptcy under the US Constitution.
 You can file only once every eight years.
 If your car loan is causing your finances not to work, you should explore the available options in Chapter 7 or Chapter 13. bankruptcy.
 Freedom from debt does not happen by accident - you must be proactive.
 As an experienced Chicago area bankruptcy attorney like myself in your corner, your future will be brighter.

-So how do I Start?
+So, how do I Start?

 You need to know your options.
 Contact me at 312-229-5500 or online.
-As a debt relief and Chicago bankruptcy attorney practicing in Cook, Lake and DuPage, Will and Kane counties, I take great pride in virtually rewriting my client's car loans within the context of bankruptcy.
+As a debt relief and Chicago bankruptcy attorney practicing in Cook, Lake, DuPage, Will and Kane counties, I take great pride in virtually rewriting my client's car loans within the context of bankruptcy.
 If you need a reliable attorney who has helped hundreds of people throughout northern Illinois to explain the various options to you, do not hesitate to get in touch with me.